lanl/metconsin/README.md

 The goal of this project is to generate microbial interaction networks using constraint based metabolic modeling.
 To do this, MetConSIN uses the dynamic FBA system.

 ## Installation
-Clone from github.
+For now, clone from github.
 We plan to add pip install in the future

 ## Dependencies
 MetConSIN requires [Gurobi](https://www.gurobi.com/documentation/9.5/) and gurobi's python package.
 Alternatively, MetConSIN can use the open source [CyLP](http://mpy.github.io/CyLPdoc/index.html), but this is much slower.